-Why is it important that any accompanying life assurance plans are written subject to a suitable trust?
+Why is it important that any accompanying critical illness plans are written subject to a suitable trust?

-Using an appropriate trust will not only ensure prompt payment of the proceeds (enabling the purchase to proceed, releasing funds for the deceased's beneficiaries and/or dependants) but it will also ensure that the proceeds are payable to the right people (in this case the co-business owners).
+Using an appropriate trust will not only ensure prompt payment of the proceeds (enabling the sale to proceed if that's what's been agreed, and releasing funds to the incapacitated business owner) but it will also ensure that the proceeds are payable to the right people (in this case the co-business owners).
 Zurich offer the draft Flexible Business Trust for this purpose.

-What are the tax consequences of the Draft Double Option Agreement?
+What are the tax consequences of the Draft Option Agreement?